ryanslikesocool/Mecanim2Texture/README.md

 - Review details
     - `Result texture size` now has a 3d dimensions, relating to how many elements the Texture2DArray will have.
 No matter how small an individual texture can be normally, the result will be the maximum size required.

-### Mesh Baker
-- Select the `Mesh` to bake into a texture.
-- Click the button to bake the mesh's vertices into a texture without any animation.

 ### UV Mapper
 - Select the `Mesh` to copy with the new UVs
 - Select which `UV Layer` you want to set.
 If you've already got UVs on that layer, a warning will appear
 - Set a `Mesh Scale` to scale the mesh.
 It's recommended to set this, even if you're scaling the mesh via shader.
 Setting it properly will reduce the chance of render bounds being incorrect.
-- Click on the button to clone the mesh and apply the UVs on the selected layer.
+- Click on the button to clone the mesh and apply the UVs on the selected layer

-### Texture Transformer
-- Select the `Texture` to transform.
-The texture must have `Read/Write` enabled in the import settings.
-You can uncheck the option afterwards if desired.
-- Set the `Translation` (units), `Rotation` (euler angles), and `Scale` (units) values based on the offsets you want to give the texture.
-If all values are 0, the texture will not change.
-- Click the button to save the transformed texture.

-### Shader Graph Custom Nodes (Mecanim2TexShaderGraphNodes.hlsl and BakedAnimation.shadersubgraph)
+### Shader Graph Custom Nodes (Mecanim2TexShaderGraphNodes.hlsl)
-- `int FrameIndex`: The frame you want to sample
+- `AnimationTexture`
+    - `float TimeOffset`: How many seconds the animation will be offset by
-- `float2 VertexIDUV`: The UV channel you baked with the vertex ids with the UV Mapper
+    - `float4 VertexIDUV`: The UVs for whichever channel you selected when you baked the mesh in UV Mapper
-- `int TotalFrameCount`: The frame count of the animation, so the shader knows when it has reached the end of the texture
+    - `float ColorMode`: LDR textures should use 0, HDR textures should use 1
+    - `float FramesPerSecond`: The FPS you baked the texture at
+    - `float AnimationFrames`: How many frames are in the baked animation
+    - `Texture2D TexIn`: The baked animation texture
+    - `float2 TexSize`: The texture's pixel dimensions
-- `Texture2D TexIn`: The texture you want to sample
+    - `float Scaler`: The inverse of what you want to scale the mesh by.
+0.5 doubles the mesh size, 2 halves it
-- `int VertexCount`: The vertex count of the mesh
+    - `float VertexCount`: The vertex count of the mesh
+    - `SamplerState TexSampler`: The sampler state used to sample the texture.
+Filtering should be Point
     - `out float3 PosOut`: The resulting vertex positions
+- `AnimationTexturev2`
+    - `Texture2DArray textures`: The Texture2DArray created when `Bake All` is enabled in Texture Creator
+    - `float3 vertexPositions`: The original vertex positions
+    - `float time`: The current time.
+It's not calculated in the method, resulting in more customizability
+    - `float4 vertexIdUv`: The UVs for whichever channel you selected when you baked the mesh in UV Mapper
+    - `int vertexCount`: The vertex count of the mesh
+    - `int framesPerSecond`: The FPS you baked the texture at
+    - `float scaler`: The inverse of what you want to scale the mesh by.
+0.5 doubles the mesh size, 2 halves it
+    - `int textureSize`: The pixel dimensions of the Texture2DArray.
+Only one is necessary, since the x and y values of the texture are always the same.
+    - `float4 lerper`: With the provided configuration, this lerps between texture layers.  x, y, and z lerp texture layers, while w lerps from texture layers to the original mesh
+    - `int4 index`: The indices of the texture layers you want to sample
+    - `int4 frames`: The frame count of each texture layer animation you want to sample
+    - `SamplerState samplerState`: The sampler state the sample the textures with.
+The Filter should be set to Point
+    - `out float3 positionOut`: The resulting vertex positions

 ## Notes
-- The pixels on resulting animation textures are ordered X left to right, and Y bottom to top
+- The pixels on resulting animation textures are ordered Y bottom to top, and X left to right
 - Custom Shader Graph nodes are supplied in this repository for your convenience.
 They are meant for use with the mesh generated by the UV Mapper
+- AnimationTexturev2 can be modified to support however many animation layers you'd like to sample at once
 - Credits are appreciated, but not necessary

 ## Dependencies